Human trafficking in Turkey: Protection (2008)

-Prevention
+Prevention (2008)

 The government increased its prevention efforts in 2007.
 The government’s interagency task force met more frequently and developed a new National Action Plan, currently awaiting formal adoption.
 The government signaled that it will take over funding and operation of the “157” anti-trafficking hotline from IOM.
 This hotline became operational for international calls in 2007, and 28 victims were rescued through its use during the reporting period.
 The Jandarma (Gendarmerie) published a guidebook and distributed 3,280 copies to educate officers to identify trafficking, and national police distributed 1,000 copies of a similar guide to its units in 2007.
 Authorities continued to distribute small passport inserts to travelers entering the country at designated ports-of-entry and Turkish embassies provided trafficking awareness inserts to visa applicants in source countries, although the extent to which this method of alerting potential victims is effective is questionable, given that many source country nationals do not require a visa to enter Turkey.

 In 2007, the government published its first annual report on combating human trafficking in Turkey.
 Turkey’s NATO Partnership for Peace (PFP) training center hosted anti-trafficking training for Turkish and other NATO and PFP country personnel.
 The center also hosts annual anti-trafficking training for Turkish units assigned to peacekeeping operations.